credo-ai/credoai_lens/docs/index.rst

 how different assessments should be run:
 it is a parameterization of the assessment.

-The spec makes most sense as part of Credo AI's overall governance platform.
+The spec makes most sense as part of Credo AI's overall governance app.
 In this context the Spec is the output of a multi-stakeholder articulation of how the AI system should be assessed.
-Lens actually takes care of automatically retrieving the Alignment Spec from the governance platform, connecting your technical team to compliance, product, and other stakeholders.
+Lens actually takes care of automatically retrieving the Alignment Spec from Governance App, connecting your technical team to compliance, product, and other stakeholders.

 Of course, a single person can also defined the Spec.